scjtqs2/Termix/.github/ISSUE_TEMPLATE/feature_request.md

 title: "[FEATURE]"
 labels: enhancement
 assignees: ""
----

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+body:
+  - type: input
+    id: title
+    attributes:
+      label: Title
+      description: Brief, descriptive title for the feature request
+      placeholder: "Brief description of the feature"
+    validations:
+      required: true
+  - type: textarea
+    id: related-issue
+    attributes:
+      label: Is it related to an issue?
+      description: Describe the problem this feature would solve
+      placeholder: "Describe what problem this feature would solve..."
+    validations:
+      required: true
+  - type: textarea
+    id: solution
+    attributes:
+      label: The Solution
+      description: Describe your proposed solution in detail
+      placeholder: "Describe how you envision this feature working..."
+    validations:
+      required: true
+  - type: textarea
+    id: additional-context
+    attributes:
+      label: Additional Context
-Add any other context or screenshots about the feature request here.
+      description: Any other context or screenshots about the feature request
+      placeholder: "Add any other context about the feature request here..."